Updated: November 2, 2021

 In most cases, talking about your fear and doubts can help ease that feeling of inadequacy.
 Surround yourself with positive people.

 Moreover, share your thoughts with those who can understand your self-doubts, they will surely offer you words of encouragement and support.

 Realistically, there will always be moments when you’ll fail.
 Don’t be too hard on yourself.
 We all make mistakes.

 When this happens, it only means there is still room for you to improve.
 Trust that things will be better next time and always try again.

-One thing I do whenever I’m in the slump of self-doubt is I remind myself of the good things I’ve already accomplished in life.
+One thing I do whenever I’m in a slump of self-doubt is reminding myself of the good things I’ve already accomplished in life.
 I recall those times when I’ve succeeded at something and linger at that moment until I feel better.

 The great thing about appreciating yourself is that you don’t have to think about those really big accomplishments like finishing a hard project or closing an important business deal.